-"[T]he only 'strong' in many 'strong female comic book characters' are the oblique muscles required to point their ass and boobs in the same direction."Often in fiction, writers seem to think every Ms. Fanservice is skilled at contortionism.
-Case in point, the phenomenon where a character or model poses with her back to the audience, but twisted round to look at the viewers so that her torso is almost pointing backward.
-If the fanservice is more blatant, she will probably be sticking her butt out and curving her spine vertically rather than merely twisting sideways.
-Used for a few reasons:
+"[T]he only 'strong' in many 'strong female comic book characters' are the oblique muscles required to point their ass and boobs in the same direction."Often in fiction, a Ms. Fanservice a character or model will be depicted in a pose with her back to the audience, but turning at the waist and often looking over her shoulder in the process.
+It's a common pose for a few reasons:

 - Lets you see the character's face.
 Having her look at the audience is more engaging.

 - Can be used to give a coy impression ("Oh, what are you doing back there?") or to make the character look mysterious.

-- Tends to enforce a sidelong glance from the character, intending to invoke a submissive or vulnerable image.
+- Alternatively, it may be intended to invoke a submissive or vulnerable image.

 - Shows that the character is supple and limber.